 Net Sales Efficiency = Net New ARR / S&M Expense

 Your sales and marketing expenses should remain the same, regardless of which metric is being calculated.

 |Quarter||ARR||Lost ARR||S&M Expense||Gross Sales Efficiency||Net Sales Efficiency|

-Sales efficiency is an important indicator of how effective your sales and marketing efforts are and how quickly your organization can grow.
-Actively reviewing and recrafting sales strategy to boost efficiency is an important aspect of managing your growth and maximizing your valuation.
+Sales efficiency is an important indicator of how effective your sales and marketing efforts are and how efficiently your organization can grow.
+Actively reviewing and recrafting sales strategy to boost efficiency is an important aspect of managing your growth and ultimately maximizing valuation in a liquidity event.

 How to Improve Sales Efficiency

 If you need to prioritize improving your sales efficiency, here are a few ways to boost your ratio:

 - Segment Your Customer Base.
 Analyze and allocate resources to the most valuable portions.
 This can also allow you to segment your sales team to focus on specific verticals, bifurcate hunters versus farmers, etc.

 - Manage Your Sales Team to Quotas / Goals.
 Managing your sales team with reasonable, clear goals in mind can help you measure their success.
 Goals that can drive efficiency can include an amount of new sales, upsells or cross-sells, or revenue targets for workers to meet each month.
 Assessing how well they are meeting these goals can help you help them increase their time spent on selling your software.
 Monitor if they are spending time on tasks that don’t fit your revenue generation goals, like data entry or attending meetings.